Quantifier elimination algorithm to boolean combination of $\exists\forall$-formulas in the theory of a free group: Quantifier elimination algorithm

 We now consider each of these fundamental sequences separately.
-Those values $P,Y_{k-1}$ for which there exist a value of $X_k$ such that the equation $V(P,Y_{k-1},X_k,f(X_{k-1}, Y_{k-1}^{(1)},P))=1$ is satisfied for any function $f$ give a system of equations on $F_{R(U_{1,i})}\ast F(X_{k}).$ This system is equivalent to a finite subsystem (to one equation in the case when we consider formulas with constants).
-Let $G$ be the coordinate group of this system and $G_i, i\in J$ be the corresponding fully residually free groups.
+Below we will not write the constants $A$ in the equations but assume that equations may contain constants.
+Those values $P,Z$ for which there exist a value of $X$ such that the equation is satisfied for any function $f$ give a system of equations on $F _{R(U_{1,i})}\ast F(X).$ This system is equivalent to a finite subsystem (to one equation in the case when we consider formulas with constants).
+Let $G$ be the coordinate group of this system and $G_i, i\in J$ be the corresponding fully residually $F$ groups.